-As required by Section 1602 of the Recovery Act, VHDA established compliance and asset management oversight functions to ensure that low-income housing projects comply with Section 42 of the IRC and remain viable during the 15-year compliance period.
+As required by Section 1602 of the Recovery Act, NHHFA established compliance and asset management oversight functions to ensure that low-income housing projects comply with Section 42 of the IRC and remain viable during the 15-year compliance period.

-Section 1602 of the Recovery Act also required that State housing credit agencies impose conditions and/or restrictions, including recapture provisions, on subawardees to ensure low-income housing projects remain qualified during the 15-year compliance period.
+Section 1602 of the Recovery Act also required that State housing credit agencies impose conditions, including recapture provisions, on subawardees to ensure low-income housing projects remain qualified during the 15-year compliance period.
 OFAS further stipulated in its 1602 Program requirements that recapture provisions be included in State credit housing agencies' written subaward agreements.
 Furthermore, State housing credit agencies were required by OFAS to have procedures in place for monitoring 1602 Program subawardees to identify and correct issues of noncompliance during the compliance period.
-In the event of noncompliance, State housing credit agencies must take reasonable action to recapture of 1602 Program funds, payable to Treasury.9
+In the event of noncompliance, State housing credit agencies must impose consequences such as possible debarment and the recapture of 1602 Program funds, payable to Treasury.